 - Double Room Accommodation Booking in Kathmandu USD 45: Extra night accommodation booking in Kathmandu on a twin or double bed room basis costs USD 45 per night with buffet breakfast.
 The accommodation will be in Hotel Kilash Kutee or similar.

-- Single Room Hotel Booking in Kathmandu USD 35: A single deluxe room booking in Kathmandu with buffet breakfast USD 35 per night in Hotel Kailash Kutee or similar category in Kathmandu.
+- Single Room Hotel Booking in Kathmandu USD 35: A single deluxe room booking in Kathmandu with buffet breakfast USD 35 per night in Hotel Kailash Kutee or a similar category in Kathmandu.

 Check our published date!
 If it doesn’t match, we are happy to customize your tour perfectly to suit your interests and needs, creating a unique travel experience for you